What we look for

 - Reports on international or country‐specific healthcare guidelines and regulations that are generalizable to other regions.

-The mission of Value & Outcomes Spotlight is to foster dialogue within the global health economics and outcomes research (HEOR) community by reviewing the impact of HEOR methodologies on health policy and healthcare delivery to ultimately improve decision making for health globally.
+The mission of Value & Outcomes Spotlight is to foster dialogue within the global health economics and outcomes research (HEOR) community by reviewing the impact of HEOR on health policy and healthcare delivery to ultimately improve decision making for health globally.

 - Author bylines should include the full names, highest academic degrees, affiliation, city, state/province, and country of each author.